 Your coffee will taste deliciously cool.
 You can even use the freezer if you’re not in a hurry (although this process will take up to an hour).

-As a tip, to really get the most out of crash cooling, use a higher strength of coffee as when liquid cools, the flavour usually dissipates.
+As a tip, to really get the most out of crash cooling, use a higher strength of coffee as when the liquid cools, the flavor usually dissipates.

 Make Big Batches To Last!

 Now, while all of the above recipes take time, they can actually save you time in the long run.
 Why not try making a large batch at the weekend and then store it in jars or large jugs in the fridge for the rest of the week?

 That way you’ll have a quick, tasty drink in seconds ready for you every day of the week, without brewing, measuring or chilling.